National Revolutionary Army: History

-The opening ceremony of the Whampoa Military Academy, with Sun Yat-sen and Chiang Kai-shek.
+The opening ceremony of the Whampoa Military Academy, June 16, 1924.
+On the podium, from left to right: Liao Zhongkai, Chiang Kai-shek, Sun Yat-sen and Soong Ching-ling.
+Below the podium, the first one from the left in white suite is Two-Gun Cohen.

 National Revolutionary Army troops prepare to siege Shanghai against Sun Chuanfang's forces.

 National Revolutionary Army soldiers march into the British concessions in Hankou during the Northern Expedition.

-On 1 September 1917, the Kuomintang, under the leadership of Sun Yat-sen, established the Constitutional Protection Junta (護法軍政府) in opposition to the Beiyang government, following the launch of the Constitutional Protection Movement on 17 July 1917.
+On 1 September 1917, the Kuomintang, under the leadership of Sun Yat-sen, established the Constitutional Protection Junta in opposition to the Beiyang government, following the launch of the Constitutional Protection Movement on 17 July 1917.

 The National Revolutionary Army (NRA) was officially formed in 1924 by the Kuomintang as its military arm, based on pro-Nationalist regional forces and supported by foreign assistance.
 Its primary mission was to reunify China, beginning with the Northern Expedition.

 With organisational support from the Comintern and ideological guidance from Sun Yat-sen's Three Principles of the People, the NRA developed as an extension of the party-state system, where the separation between political party, military, and government remained blurred.
 Many of the NRA's officer corps were graduates of the newly established Whampoa Military Academy, including its first commandant, Chiang Kai-shek.
 Chiang rose to become commander-in-chief in 1925 and subsequently led the NRA during the Northern Expedition.

 The successful conclusion of the Northern Expedition in 1928 is widely considered to mark the end of the Warlord Era in China, although localised warlord activity continued in some regions for years afterwards.
 Prominent generals who later rose to distinction within the NRA included Tu Yü-ming and Chen Cheng.

 In 1927, after the collapse of the First United Front between the Kuomintang and the Chinese Communist Party, the KMT leadership carried out a purge of its leftist members and significantly reduced Soviet influence within the party.
 Following this realignment, Chiang Kai-shek turned to Germany—then governed by the Weimar Republic—for assistance in reorganising and modernising the NRA.

 Despite restrictions imposed by the Treaty of Versailles, which barred German military advisers from officially serving in combat roles abroad, the Weimar Republic did dispatch advisors to China.
 Chiang initially sought assistance from high-profile generals such as Erich Ludendorff and August von Mackensen, but these requests were declined.
 German authorities feared that the involvement of such well-known figures would provoke backlash from the Allies and diminish national prestige, especially if they were seen acting in the capacity of mercenaries.